-It's the holiday season!
-Yay!
-That means it's time for some fun and relaxation with your nearest and dearest.
-Unfortunately, this magical time of year has come to be associated more with sugar and booze than with laughter and joy.
+It’s the holiday season!
+That means it’s time for some fun and relaxation with your nearest and dearest.
+Unfortunately, this time of year has come to be associated more with sugar and booze than with laughter and joy.
 (Seriously.
 Has a big hunk of fruitcake and a snifter of brandy ever resulted in true, lasting happiness?)
 Holiday recipes don’t have to make you feel crappy.

-How do we rectify this unfortunate situation?
+How do we rectify this situation?
 With delicious recipes, of course!
-Whether you're hosting or guest-ing this holiday season, spread the joy with these healthy alternatives to classic cold-weather recipes.
+Whether you’re hosting or guest-ing this holiday season, spread the joy with these healthy alternatives to classic cold-weather holiday recipes.

 1. Egg Nog